Meet the transfers who will shake up CFB in 2018

 Starting with quarterback Shea Patterson, a group of six former Ole Miss players received waivers to play immediately at new FBS programs for the 2018 season (a seventh, wide receiver Van Jefferson, likely will soon get clearance at Florida).
 Patterson might be the answer Michigan sorely needs to spark its offense, while several other ex-Rebels should immediately help their new teams.

 More graduate transfers are starting to secure new homes.
-Texas might have found its starting running back in former Cal starter Tre Watson, while West Virginia added another graduate transfer defensive lineman in Jabril Robinson, who had been a reserve at Clemson.
+Texas might have found its starting running back in former Cal starter Tre Watson, while West Virginia added another graduate-transfer defensive lineman in Jabril Robinson, who had been a reserve at Clemson.

 Several notable players who are graduating announced they'll be headed to other teams, including Ohio State quarterback Joe Burrow.